 1. When referring to an operating system, Windows or win is an operating environment created by Microsoft that provides an interface, known as a Graphical User Interface (GUI), for computers.
 Windows eliminates the need to memorize commands for the command line (MS-DOS) by using a mouse to navigate through menus, dialog boxes, buttons, tabs, and icons.
+If you are using a PC (IBM) computer you are most likely using a version of Windows.
+If you are on an Apple computer you are using macOS.

 Microsoft Windows was first introduced with version 1.0 on November 10, 1983.
 Since its release, there have been over a dozen versions of Windows.
 The most current version of Windows for end users is Windows 10.